 Coffee beans are grown around the world and fans will argue their preferences until blue in the face.
 Origin can play an important role and it’s worth tasting a variety of coffees from around the world.
 The most accepted view is that Arabica beans are best, but most espresso is extracted from a blend of different coffees.
 Often these blends will include a small amount of the less favoured Robusta in order to ensure a good crema.

 There are four different coffee roasts: light, medium, dark, and very dark, the latter two being what we generally conceive as best for espresso.
-It could be argued that the flavours of origin and bean are easier distinguished in a medium roast, the preferred espresso beans used by many Italians.

 2. The Grind / Macinadosatore